GregoryBrownConsultancy/DockerPhp_WinterCMS/README.md

 - A specific service won't start usually means there is port a conflict(in most of the cases) - make sure you don't have local versions of mysql, apache/nginx running on your machine.

+## USING THE DOCKER IMAGE

 All your source-code should be placed in the folder `app/code`

-> You'll need to create the `app/code` folder.
-That is the root directory of your application in NGINX.
+> You'll need to create the `app/code` folder if you did not run the **winter**/**winter-full** scripts.
+> That is the root directory of your application in NGINX.

+The folder `app/code` is a live folder so any changes you make to it will reflect instantly on the server.

 ## SCRIPTS I HAVE INCLUDED TO MAKE LIFE EASY